FireInsidE-fie/EPROM/learncpp.com.md

 ### 5.6
 `const` variables are values that cannot be changed after initialization.
 `constexpr` variables are values that can be used in constant expressions.
+### 5.7
+Use `std::string` instead of `char *` when working with strings in C++.
+When trying to get a full string as input from `cin`, use `std::getline` (it will keep reading input until a new line is found, which means whitespace is ignored, unlike with `cin`)
+Get the length of an `std::string` with the `.length()` member function Since `std::string` is basically a glorified `char *`, don't pass it by value, pass it by reference (it's expensive to copy a whole string)
+You could also use `std::string_view` arguments in functions to prevent passing in the `std::string` directly.
+Same thing with returning `std::string` from a function.
+You can, but try to alloc it and return a pointer to it instead.
+### 5.8
+`std::string_view` is basically a read-only variable representing a string value.
+It's easier to move around and pass by value, so use that whenever you need a read-only string.
+Since those are "views", I guess you could kinda see it like a string pointer.
+It "watches" a string, and if you assign it a new string, instead of modifying the watched string, it just switches the string it's currently watching.
+`std::string_view` has full support for `constexpr`.
+### 5.9
+> In programming, when we call an object an owner, we generally mean that it is the sole owner (unless otherwise specified).
+Sole ownership (also called single ownership) ensures it is clear who has responsibility for that data.

+A view is a read-only representation of an object.
+It's fine for multiple views of an object to exist.
+And it's way less expensive to copy. (probably a pointer to the memory being viewed under the hood?)
+You can create functions that take a `string_view` as a parameter, for example, and pass it `string`s without any issue.
+The implicit conversion will create a view of that `string` variable.
+> [!WARNING]
+> A view is dependent on the object being viewed.
+If the object being viewed is modified or destroyed while the view is still being used, unexpected or undefined behavior will result.